-EMS 393/ MATH METHODS/5-9 (3 hours)
+EMS 393/ MATH METHODS/5-9 (3 hours) 393L A study of the various techniques

 A study of the various techniques for teaching mathematical concepts to children in the middle grades.
 An emphasis is placed on practical approaches based on research and learning theory.
 The development of concepts is built around hands-on activities that allow children to go beyond specific information, to discover relationships and generalities, and to solve problems.
 (Prerequisite: admission to teacher education program.
 Offered Every Spring.)